rob-myers/rob-myers.github.io/docs/plan.md

 - Implement front page
 - preserve scroll inside tab pane
 - option to resume from last scroll
-- can maximise Tabs into a modal

 - Finish geomorph 101
 - Add missing labels to 302

-- Add GitHub Comments
+- can anchor Tabs via icon
+- can maximise Tabs into a modal
 - Tabs don't load until scroll into view
 - Tabs disable on scroll out of view
+- Add GitHub Comments

 - `PanZoom` supports zoom to point via ref API
 - GitHub Pages TTL is 10mins; Could use CDN: